Why Your Startup Needs Business Insurance

 Purchasing specialized IP insurance (e.g., abatement enforcement coverage, infringement defense, etc.) or receiving protection through a more general type of business insurance (e.g., general liability insurance, etc.) can be an affordable and easy way to remedy this issue.

-Types of Insurance for Your Startup
+Types of Startup Insurance

 There are several types of business insurance that you should consider purchasing as a startup: